Upper motives of algebraic groups and incompressibility of Severi-Brauer varieties: Introduction

 \begin{problem} Let $\cX_G$ be the class of all finite direct products of projective homogeneous varieties under an action of a semisimple affine algebraic group $G$.
 According to \cite{MR2264459} (see also \S\ref{Chow motives with finite coefficients} here), the motive (still with $\F_p$ coefficients, $p$ a fixed prime) of any variety in $\cX_G$ decomposes and in a unique way in a finite direct sum of indecomposable motives.
 The problem is to describe the indecomposable summands which appear this way. \end{problem}

 Our method can also be applied to the groups of outer type.
-Since we are mainly interested in the inner type $\cat{A}$ and for the sake of simplicity, we do not work with groups of outer type in this paper.
+Since we are mainly interested in the inner type $\cat{A}$ and for the sake of simplicity, we do not work with groups of outer type in this paper.\footnote{The outer case has been treated in \cite{outer}, a successor paper.}

 For $G=\Aut D$, the above result translates as follows (see Theorem \ref{basic1}, where a $p$-primary division algebra $D$ is replaced by a more general object, an arbitrary central simple algebra $A$).
 To each integer $m=0,1,\dots,n$, an indecomposable motive $M_{m,D}$ in the category of Chow motives with coefficients in $\F_p$ is associated.
 This is the summand in the complete motivic decomposition of the variety $X(p^m;D)$ such that the $0$-codimensional Chow group of $M_{m,D}$ is non-zero.
 The motive of any variety in $\cX_D:=\cX_G$ decomposes into a sum of shifts of the motives $M_{m,D}$ (with various $m$).